CartoDB/airship/packages/components/src/components/legends/README.md

 This component is rendered also with the following tag:

-- `as-legend-size-category` when the `type` value in the first element of `data` is `line`
+- [as-legend-size-category](#as-legend-size-category) when the `type` value in the first element of `data` is `line`.

 ### as-legend-size-continuous-line

-This component is very similar to `as-legend-size-bins-line` but instead of hard stops it connects all steps into a polygon.
+This component is very similar to [as-legend-size-bins-line](#as-legend-size-bins-line) but instead of hard stops it connects all steps into a polygon.

 ```html
 noSource: true